 A moisturizer, leave-in hair step, or body lotion may suit readers who want a softer end-of-day ritual.

-The most useful future recommendations will explain when a product belongs in the routine and when it may be unnecessary.
+The most useful product guidance explains when a product belongs in the routine and when it may be unnecessary.

 - Keep the routine short enough to repeat.